SegiH/VerjIO_Excel_Report_Generator/README.md

                ColumnsChild: [["MenuName","CHAR"],["MenuDescription","CHAR"]],
                SQLChild: "SELECT UserID,MenuName,MenuDescription FROM Menus_Auth",
                DBConnectionChild: "ChildDBCOnnection",
-               JoinWhereClause: ["UserID",0], // Index 0 = column that links the 2 queries and 0 is the index of the column starting with 0 for the first column
+               JoinWhereClause: ["UserID",0], // Index 0 is the column that links the 2 queries and 0 is the index of the column starting with 0 for the first column
                ChildIndent: 1
           },
           ]
      };

      var result=createExcelReport(reportObj);

 In the example above, the generated Excel file will be named "Test as of 11-16-2020-09-20-10.xlsx".

-When using nested tables, you have to specify the column headers, columns, SQL and DB Connection for the parent and child tables.
+When using nested tables using SQL based data, you have to specify the column headers, columns, SQL and DB Connection for the parent and child tables.
+You also need to specify JoinWhereClause as an array with 2 values; the name of the column that joins the parent and child tables and the index in the parent column headers (ColumnsParent).
+If you want to shift the child table to the right (which I recommend because it makes it easier to read the data) you can set ChildIndent.
+The first index of JoinWhereClause: ["UserID",0] which is UserID in this example must be selected in the parent SQL in order to link the parent and child SQL statements.

+Example 3: Nested tables using table data

+    var reportObj = {
+          FileName: "TEST",
+          Sheets: [{
+               SheetName: "TEST",
+               SheetIndex: 0,
+               NestedTables:true,
+               TableDataParent: "PARENTTABLE",
+               ColumnHeadersParent: "RealName,Job Title,UserID",
+               ColumnsParent: [["Realname","CHAR"],["JobTitle","CHAR"],["UserID","INTEGER",null,true]], // true as the 4th parameter tells createExcelReport to not write this column on the report

+               TableDataParent: "CHILDTABLE",
+               ColumnHeadersChild: "RealName,Job Title",
+               ColumnsChild: [["Realname","CHAR"],["JobTitle","CHAR"]],
+               JoinWhereClause: ["ManagerUserID",2], // The condition to include the child row is where Child.ManagerUserID=Parent.UserID because index 2 of ColumnsParent is the UserId column
+               JoinWhereClause: ["UserID",0], // Index 0 is the column that links the 2 queries and 0 is the index of the column starting with 0 for the first column
+               ChildIndent: 1
+          },
+          ]
+     };

+     var result=createExcelReport(reportObj);

+In the example above, the generated Excel file will be named "Test as of 11-30-2020-11-08-51.xlsx".

+When using nested tables based on table data, you have to specify the column headers, columns and the table name for the parent and child tables.
 In addition you need to specify JoinWhereClause as an array with 2 values; the name of the column that joins the parent and child tables and the index in the parent column headers (ColumnsParent).
-If you want to shift the child table to the right (which I recommend because it makes it easier to read the data) you can set ChildIndent/
+If you want to shift the child table to the right (which I recommend because it makes it easier to read the data) you can set ChildIndent.
+The first index of JoinWhereClause: ["UserID",0] which is UserID in this example must be one of the columns added to the table resource in the parent table in order to link the parent and child tables.

 ## General Tips
 1. The number of columns specified in ColumnHeaders must match the number of arrays provided in Columns or an error will be thrown.

-2. When an SQL statement is provided as a data source, you must also provide the name of the database connection or an error will be thrown.
+1. When an SQL statement is provided as a data source, you must also provide the name of the database connection or an error will be thrown.
 Since Verj IO tables are already linked to a database connection, you don't need to specify the database connection name when providing a table source.

-3. ColumnSize is optional and can be used to specify the column width.
+1. ColumnSize is optional and can be used to specify the column width.
 If you do not provide ColumnSize, all columns will be set to autosize the width automatically.
 If you provide an array with null for any values like in the example above, the columns that have null for the width will be set to autosize the width automatically.

-4. Valid data types are "BOOLEAN", "CHAR", "CURRENCY", "DATE", "DATETIME", "TIME", "INTEGER" (or "INT" as an alias for INTEGER") and "NUMERIC".
+1. Valid data types are "BOOLEAN", "CHAR", "CURRENCY", "DATE", "DATETIME", "TIME", "INTEGER" (or "INT" as an alias for INTEGER") and "NUMERIC".
 If you specify that a column data type is CHAR but the value that is going to be written to the Excel document is an INTEGER, it will be written as an INTEGER.
 IF you want to force the column to always be written as CHAR, add a true parameter after the CHAR data type.
 Ex. ["SOMECOLUMN","CHAR",true].
 If the data type is specified as INT but the data value is not an INT, it will be written to the Excel document as a CHAR unless you add a true parameter.
 Ex ["SOMECOLUMN","INT",true].

+1. When using nested tables, you have to add the column that joins the parent and child tables using JoinWhereClause.
+If you do not want this column to show up on the report, you can specify true for the 4th parameter.

-5. Valid color values can be found in the object colorObject defined in getColor().
+1. Valid color values can be found in the object colorObject defined in getColor().
 You can also supply an RGB string ike "83,162,240" as the color value to use a specific RGB value instead of a predefined color.

-6. Valid border styles can be found in the object borderStylesObject defined in createStyleFormat().
+1. Valid border styles can be found in the object borderStylesObject defined in createStyleFormat().

-7. Valid underline styles can be found in underlineStyleObject defined in createStyleFormat().
+1. Valid underline styles can be found in underlineStyleObject defined in createStyleFormat().

-8. Valid alignment styles can be found in alignmentStylesObject defined in createStyleFormat().
+1. Valid alignment styles can be found in alignmentStylesObject defined in createStyleFormat().

-9. If you are calling createExcelReport() in a client callable function, you cannot alert the result using event.owner.addWarningMessage on the server side.
+1. If you are calling createExcelReport() in a client callable function, you cannot alert the result using event.owner.addWarningMessage on the server side.
 Instead you must return the warning message to the script that called the client side function that executes createExcelReport().
 In the server side function that gets called from the client, the call to createExcelReport() might look like this:

        // Part of the logic from the server side function generateKPIReport() that gets called from the client side var result=createExcelReport(excelReportObj);